Linus Torvalds

-He was honored, along with Shinya Yamanaka, with the 2012 Millennium Technology Prize by the Technology Academy Finland "in recognition of his creation of a new open source operating system for computers leading to the widely used Linux kernel."
+He was one of the recipients of the 2012 Millennium Technology Prize "in recognition of his creation of a new open source operating system for computers leading to the widely used Linux kernel".
 He is also the recipient of the 2014 IEEE Computer Society Computer Pioneer Award and the 2018 IEEE Masaru Ibuka Consumer Electronics Award.

 Life and career

 Early years

-Torvalds was born in Helsinki, Finland, the son of journalists Anna and Nils Torvalds, the grandson of statistician Leo Törnqvist and of poet Ole Torvalds, and the great-grandson of journalist and soldier Toivo Karanko.
+Torvalds was born in Helsinki, Finland, on 28 December 1969, the son of journalists Anna and Nils Torvalds, the grandson of statistician Leo Törnqvist and of poet Ole Torvalds, and the great-grandson of journalist and soldier Toivo Karanko.
 His parents were campus radicals at the University of Helsinki in the 1960s.
 His family belongs to the Swedish-speaking minority in Finland.
-He was named after Linus Pauling, the Nobel Prize-winning American chemist, although in the book Rebel Code: Linux and the Open Source Revolution, he is quoted as saying, "I think I was named equally for Linus the Peanuts cartoon character", noting that this made him "half Nobel Prize-winning chemist and half blanket-carrying cartoon character".
+He was named after Linus Pauling, the Nobel Prize–winning American chemist, although in the book Rebel Code: Linux and the Open Source Revolution, he is quoted as saying, "I think I was named equally for Linus the Peanuts cartoon character", noting that this made him "half Nobel Prize–winning chemist and half blanket-carrying cartoon character".

+His interest in computers began with a VIC-20 at the age of 11 in 1981.
+He started programming for it in BASIC, then later by directly accessing the 6502 CPU in machine code (he did not utilize assembly language).
+He then purchased a Sinclair QL, which he modified extensively, especially its operating system.
+"Because it was so hard to get software for it in Finland", he wrote his own assembler and "(in addition to Pac-Man graphics libraries)" for the QL, and a few games.
+He wrote a Pac-Man clone, Cool Man.

 Torvalds attended the University of Helsinki from 1988 to 1996, graduating with a master's degree in computer science from the NODES research group.
 His academic career was interrupted after his first year of study when he joined the Finnish Navy Nyland Brigade in the summer of 1989, selecting the 11-month officer training program to fulfill the mandatory military service of Finland.
 He gained the rank of second lieutenant, with the role of an artillery observer.
-He bought computer science professor Andrew Tanenbaum's book Operating Systems: Design and Implementation, in which Tanenbaum describes MINIX, an educational stripped-down version of Unix.

 In 1990, Torvalds resumed his university studies, and was exposed to Unix for the first time in the form of a DEC MicroVAX running ULTRIX.
-His MSc thesis was titled Linux: A Portable Operating System.
+Later, he bought computer science professor Andrew Tanenbaum's book Operating Systems: Design and Implementation, in which Tanenbaum describes MINIX, an educational stripped-down version of Unix.

-His interest in computers began with a VIC-20 at the age of 11 in 1981.
-He started programming for it in BASIC, then later by directly accessing the 6502 CPU in machine code (he did not utilize assembly language).
-He then purchased a Sinclair QL, which he modified extensively, especially its operating system.
-"Because it was so hard to get software for it in Finland", he wrote his own assembler and editor "(in addition to Pac-Man graphics libraries)" for the QL, and a few games.
-He wrote a Pac-Man clone, Cool Man.
-On 5 January 1991 he purchased an Intel 80386-based clone of IBM PC before receiving his MINIX copy, which in turn enabled him to begin work on Linux.
+On 5 January 1991 he purchased an Intel 80386-based IBM PC clone before receiving a copy of MINIX, which in turn enabled him to begin work on Linux.